 Kalgoorlie/Boulder

-Kalgoorlie/Boulder is a historic area, that still produces gold from mines dotted around the region today.
-It is an interesting place to visit to learn about early exploration and see the workings of today and from all the mines and mining activities I’d call it the heart of the Goldfields of Western Australia.
+Kalgoorlie/Boulder is a historic area that still produces gold from mines dotted around the region today.
+It is an interesting place to visit to learn about early exploration and see the workings of today.
+From all the mines and mining activities, I’d call it the heart of the Goldfields of Western Australia.

 You can take a tour on the tram around Kalgoorlie and Boulder or walk the streets and see the buildings, museums and the statue of Paddy Hannan, who first found gold in Kalgoorlie in 1893 and started the gold rush in the area.
 Gold is still coming out of the area where he found his riches, and is now called the Super Pit.

-Additionally, you can visit The Super Pit, which has a lookout that is free to see this humongous hole in the ground.
-You can see machinery and information on the pit under a shelter at the top.
+Additionally, you can visit The Super Pit, which features a lookout that is free to view, offering a unique glimpse of this enormous hole in the ground.
+You can see machinery and information in the pit under a shelter at the top.

 Where It Is